 The Nominating Committee shall submit a slate of candidates to the membership no later than the third Friday of February.
 Nominee(s) must indicate in writing their willingness to serve before their names are placed in nomination.

-Any member of the Division may make additional nominations from the point at which the nominations are announced until the first Friday of March, provided the consent of the nominee has been obtained.
-Additional nominations should be sent to the chair of the Nominating Committee.
+Any member of the Division may make additional nominations from the point at which the nominations are announced until the first Friday of March, provided the consent of the nominee has been obtained in writing.
+Additional nominations should be sent to the Chair of the Nominating Committee.
 Any member so nominated shall be added to the slate of candidates, to be distributed as a ballot as specified in Section 4.

-Only members of the Nominating Committee shall have access to the voting results.
+Only members of the Nominating Committee shall have access to the vote counts.
 Results shall be tabulated after the close of the voting period and shall be announced no later than the first Friday of April.

 The candidate for each office receiving the highest number of votes shall be declared elected.
 In the case of a tie vote, a run-off election between those candidates receiving the highest number of votes for a particular position will be held.
 The run-off election shall be held on or before the second Friday of April, ballots shall be made available to the membership electronically.
 Working in conjunction with the chair of the Membership Committee, the Nominating Committee shall mail a paper ballot to any members without internet access.
 For a ballot to be counted, it must be received by 11:59 pm, Eastern Time on the fourth Friday of April.
 Results shall be tabulated after the close of the voting period and shall be announced no later than the first Friday of May.
-If that second election also results in a tie, the winner will be chosen by lot prior to the end of the Annual Business Meeting.
+If that second election also results in a tie, the winner will be chosen by lot during the Annual Business Meeting.

 In the event that an elected office is vacated, the Executive Committee shall appoint a replacement to serve the remainder of the term of office.

 Members of the Society and other interested persons shall be eligible to attend all meetings of the Division except the Annual Business Meeting, meetings of the Executive Committee, meetings of the Extended Executive Committee, and other Division business meetings.
 Business meetings shall be restricted to members of the Division and invited guests.

 In order to promote the aims of the Division, the Division shall issue a newsletter.
 Normally, this newsletter shall be issued four times per year.